Documentation / Web performance testing in practice

 Remember: always make sure you run on a throttled connection!

-You need to run your tests somewhere and you want to make sure that nothing else in that server interfere with your tests.
+You need to run your tests somewhere, and you want to make sure that nothing else on that server interferes with your tests.

 You can run on bare metal or using a cloud provider.

-In our tests AWS has worked best, but you should try yourself.
-When you run your tests, keep a close look at your metrics and deviation between runs.
+In our tests AWS has worked best, but you should try for yourself.
+When you run your tests, keep a close eye on your metrics and the deviation between runs.

 Choosing instance type

-Finding the right instance type is important: You don’t want to pay too much, you want to have stable metrics but you also don’t want a too fast instance (since that will make the difference in some metrics really small and maybe harder to see).
-And you also do not want to use a too slow instance since that will give you more unstable metrics.
+Finding the right instance type is important: you don't want to pay too much, you want to have stable metrics, but you also don't want too fast an instance (since that will make the difference in some metrics really small and maybe harder to see).
+And you also do not want to use too slow an instance, since that will give you more unstable metrics.

-Testing with WebPageTest we have seen that different browsers have bigger instances than other browsers, to make stable and usable tests.
-The instance type depends on what kind of page you are testing and how stable metric you want.
+Testing with WebPageTest we have seen that some browsers need bigger instances than others to produce stable and usable tests.
+The instance type depends on what kind of page you are testing and how stable you want your metrics to be.

-At my work at Wikimedia we’ve been using c5.xlarge on AWS for both Chrome and Firefox and both WebPageTest and Browsertime/sitespeed.io.
-But that is for mostly testing Wikipedia.
-If your site has more JavaScript and third parties it’s possible that you need to run on a larger instance.
+At my work at Wikimedia we've been using c5.xlarge on AWS for both Chrome and Firefox and both WebPageTest and Browsertime/sitespeed.io.
+But that's mostly for testing Wikipedia.
+If your site has more JavaScript and third parties, it's possible that you need to run on a larger instance.

-It’s also possible that you can run on a smaller instance, I’ve seen testing government sites (with less 3rd parties and JavaScript) makes it possible to get stable metrics on smaller instances.
+It's also possible that you can run on a smaller instance.
+I've seen that testing government sites (with fewer 3rd parties and less JavaScript) makes it possible to get stable metrics on smaller instances.

 And also remember that all metrics will be dependent on what kind of instance type you use (CPU/memory etc).
 It will affect CPU metrics (long tasks etc) and all other metrics.
 Here's an example of what First Visual Change looks like running on three different instance types.